| Getting your Trinity Audio player ready... |

 When setting your GMAT score goal, consider how big the pool is of applicants whose profiles are similar to yours.

 Of course, “unique” data points in your profile are not an automatic advantage when applying to MBA programs.
-Even if you come from an underrepresented background or industry, you have to be able to demonstrate that you have the skills and proficiencies necessary to be successful in graduate-level business classes with other highly skilled and knowledgeable future MBAs.
+Even if you come from an underrepresented background or industry, you have to be able to demonstrate that you have the skills and proficiencies necessary to be successful in graduate-level business classes.

-For example, perhaps your work experience is in the media sector, which we noted earlier was extremely uncommon for Wharton’s class of 2022.
-Is that unique data point reason enough to assume that you’ll be a competitive applicant to Wharton’s MBA program with a GMAT score of 680?
+For example, perhaps your work experience is in the media sector, which was uncommon for Wharton’s class of 2027.
+Is that unique data point reason enough to assume that you’ll be a competitive applicant to Wharton with a legacy GMAT score of 680?
 Not quite.
-While your unique professional background could be an advantage to your candidacy, it could just as easily end up being a disadvantage — say, if you don’t have much of a background in quant, or your undergraduate performance in quant-focused courses was lackluster.
+While your unique professional background could be an advantage to your candidacy, it could just as easily be a disadvantage — say, if you don’t have much of a background in quant, or your undergraduate performance in quant-focused courses was lackluster.

-In general, a section score that is unexpectedly impressive for a person with your particular background can be one way to help your application stick in the mind of admissions.
-For instance, let’s say you have a strong background in Quant (a common scenario at Wharton and at M7 schools in general), and you’re also in an overrepresented group in just about every respect.
-In that case, a GMAT Verbal score above 40 could be valuable in making your profile stand out among a sea of similar applicants, particularly if you score in the coveted top 2% of all test-takers (V44+).
+A section score that is unexpectedly impressive for a person with your particular background can help your application stick in the mind of admissions.
+Let’s say you have a strong background in Quant (a common scenario at Wharton and other top programs).
+You’re also in an overrepresented group in just about every respect.
+In that case, a GMAT Verbal score in the 90th percentile or above could make your profile stand out among a sea of similar applicants, particularly if you score in the coveted top 2% of all test-takers.
 Remember, people in groups that are overrepresented in MBA applicant pools typically need to earn higher GMAT scores overall in order to stand out among their peers.

 TTP PRO TIP:

-Top MBA programs typically prefer to see GMAT Quant scores of 47 or higher, so if your quant background is somewhat weak, consider aiming for the higher end of the scale.
+Top MBA programs typically prefer to see GMAT Quant scores in the top 20-30% If your quant background is somewhat weak, consider aiming for the higher end of the scale.

 Shooting for the “Safe Zone”

-As you can see, there is no one-size-fits-all calculation for figuring out what GMAT score you need to be admitted to Wharton’s MBA program, and there certainly are no guarantees.
+There is no one-size-fits-all calculation for figuring out what GMAT score you need for admission to Wharton.
+There certainly are no guarantees.
 Moreover, while we know some averages and trends, it’s impossible to know exactly how stiff the competition will be from one year to the next or how large the applicant pool might get.

-Additionally, regardless of whether your background is overrepresented or underrepresented at Wharton, if your GPA or years of work experience are notably lower than the averages for the current Wharton MBA class, consider aiming for a GMAT score that approaches the top end of the Wharton GMAT score range.
-You don’t necessarily have to shoot for a score of 790, but depending on how far below the averages you fall, you may not want to dip below 760.
-If, for example, you have a strong GPA but a year or less of work experience, a score of 770 or higher could help convince admissions that you’re ready to sit at the table with the big dogs.
+Additionally, regardless of whether your background is overrepresented or underrepresented at Wharton, if your GPA or years of work experience are notably lower than the averages for the current Wharton MBA class, consider aiming for a GMAT score that exceeds the Wharton GMAT average.
+You don’t necessarily have to shoot for a 99th percentile score, but you don’t want to dip below the average.
+If, for example, you have a strong GPA, but a year or less of work experience, a high score could help convince admissions that you’re ready to sit at the table with the big dogs.

 TTP PRO TIP: